tylerchang/c_chat/README.md

 Open individual terminal windows for the server and up to 5 clients.

-To start the server, run ./chats <port number>
+To start the server, run ./chats followed by a port number

 The port number can be any number between 5000 and 9999.

-To start a client, run ./chatc 127.0.0.1 <port number>
+To start a client, run ./chatc 127.0.0.1 followed by a port number

 The port number must match the server's port